 Promptly at 9:00 am, judging starts.
 You have a strict 15 minute window to judge a project.
 A new judging slot opens every 20 minutes.
 After an hour or hour and a half, you will receive a 20 minute break for refreshments, restroom break, regrouping, etc. Then, at around two and a half hours, lunch break.
-Judging may continue after lunch until around 2:00 pm.
+Judging may continue after lunch until all entries are judged in the category.

 Your last judge slot is determined by the number of projects that your judge team will judge.
-Some teams are finished around lunch time and others have a full schedule, usually around 2:00, but should not be later
+Some teams are finished around lunch time and others have a full schedule.

 How to judge projects

 You and any other judges that you will be working with will receive all materials that you will need to complete your judging assignment.
 You will have information on each project, a rubric guideline sheet for each project on which to keep notes, and a student feedback sheet.
 You will keep all assessment materials until you have seen ALL projects in a grade/category.
 After seeing all projects in a given grade/category group, you and any other judge on your team will rank the first, second, and third place projects according to your interview and project assessment.